VinceLYO/Fuzzy_Matching/README.md

 ###Desciption :
 You have lot of corporate names, and you want to compare them to your own customers ? :
 This node will allow you to find the best candidate of the corporate name you are looking for.
-You will able to use the power of the [stringdist library](https://cran.r-project.org/web/packages/stringdist/index.html)
+You will able to use the power of the [stringdist library](https://cran.r-project.org/web/packages/stringdist/index.html) within SPSS MODELER

 ![alt tag](https://raw.githubusercontent.com/VinceLYO/Fuzzy_Matching/master/Files/Fuzzy_Capt1.gif)